 After uninstalling the agent, you can use the VDA installer or the WEM installer to install it.

 Where to go next

-If you want to migrate your existing on-premises WEM database into the WEM service, see Migrate.
+If you want to migrate your existing on-premises WEM database into the WEM service, see Migrate to cloud.

 To directly get started with the WEM service, start the administration console and configure settings there as needed.
-See Manage.
+There are two consoles available:

 Prerequisites and recommendations